robertsonics/Tsunami-Arduino-Serial-Library/README.md

   periodically, the library will use these messages to maintain status of all tracks, allowing you to query if particular tracks are playing or not.

+**tsunami.setTriggerBank(int bank)** - this function sets the trigger bank.
+The bank range is 1 - 32.
+Each bank will offset the normal trigger function track assignment by 16.
+For bank 1, the default, trigger one maps to track 1.
+For bank 2, trigger 1 maps to track 17, trigger 2 to track 18, and so on.

 **tsunami.update()** - this function should be called periodically when reporting is enabled.
 Doing so will process any incoming serial messages and keep the track status up to date.